-When the RMC upholds the original denial, the patient has thirty (30) days in which to appeal the decision by providing a written request to the Yellowhawk Executive Assistant for logging and tracking.
-The executive assistant will immediately forward this on to the Yellowhawk Chief Executive Officer (CEO).
+When the RMC upholds the original denial, the patient has 30 days to appeal the decision by providing a written request to Yellowhawk’s executive assistant for logging and tracking.
+The executive assistant will immediately forward this on to the chief executive officer (CEO).
 This statement should include the reasons why the patient believes the referral should be issued or payment should be made and any relevant supporting information or documentation.

 The Yellowhawk CEO will review all of the supporting documentation and issue a decision on whether to uphold the denial or issue a referral or payment.
 The CEO will respond to the patient’s appeal in writing, listing the reason for their decision within 10 business days.
 The PRC RMC representative will be provided a copy of the decision.

 If the CEO’s decision is to support the original denial, the patient may make an additional appeal to the Portland Area Indian Health Service (IHS) within 30 days of the denial letter.
 Again, the appeal must be in writing and must contain all supporting documentation pertaining to the case.
 The decision of the Portland Area IHS is final and cannot be appealed.